infinitymeme/mc-plugins-ap-java/README.md

 ### Create a new package and Main class
 1. Right click on `src` and select `New`>`Package`.
-1. Name the package following this name convention: `com.modulename.authorname`.
+1. Name the package following this name convention: `com.authorname.modulename`.
 These should be the same values in the `module-info.java` file.
 ![Setup Image 4](https://github.com/ferisril000/mc-plugins-ap-java/blob/images/esetup04.png?raw=true)
 1. Press `Finish`.
 1. Right click the package and select `New`>`Class`.
 Name it `Main`.